aayush0208/FDP/README.md

 A simple library to make your layout flexible for different screen sizes.

 Step 1.
-Add it in your root build.gradle at the end of repositories:
+Add it in your settings.gradle at the end of repositories:

-	allprojects {
 		repositories {
 			...
 			maven { url 'https://jitpack.io' }
-		}
 		}

 Step 2.
 Add the dependency